 Faith White Collection

-The depth of the Museum’s New Guinea collection was supplemented in 1996 by the Faith White Collection, donated in memory of Ralph White, MA 1939, The University of Maine.
+The depth of the Museum’s New Guinea collection was supplemented in 1996 by the Faith White Collection, donated in memory of Ralph White, MA 1939, University of Maine.
 The majority of the 58 piece collection was assembled by Ralph White when he was stationed in Papua-New Guinea and the Philippines as a member of the U.S. Army Signal Corps (1944-1945).

 Collected during a period prior to extensive contact with the Western world, the collection includes objects from the Tari culture of Papua-New Guinea, dating from 1880-1890.
 The collection also includes 16 traditional musical instruments, figurines and leather theatrical screens (nang yai) from Thailand, Cambodia and Laos.

-This collection also includes more than 180 baskets, dating from 1870 to present, nine root clubs and five walking sticks, as well as examples of Maine Native American beadwork and birchbark objects.
+This collection also includes baskets, dating from 1870 to present, root clubs and walking sticks, as well as examples of Maine Native American beadwork and birchbark objects.
 Three full-size birchbark canoes dating from the late 19th century to early 20th century are also included.